inverseproblem/PestoSeis/docs/source/ttimerays_guide.rst

 ==================

 -------------------------------------------
-Trace rays in a 2D heterogeneus model
+Trace rays in a 2D heterogeneous model
 -------------------------------------------

 Even though solving the eikonal equation as previously describes results in traveltime information on all grid points without the need to explicitly calculate the ray paths through the medium, there are still stituations where we are interested in obtaining the ray paths between the sources and the receivers.
 For instance, to set up a tomographic problem, we need to know the length of a ray within each grid cell to set up a sparse `tomography matrix`.
 We can make use of the previously computed traveltimes to trace (approximately) the rays using the function :func:`pestoseis.ttimerays.traceallrays`.
 This function traces the rays starting from a receiver position by following the gradient of the traveltimes :math:`\nabla t(\mathbf{x})` back through the computed traveltime field to the source.
 Hence the computed ray path consists of piecewise linear segments (within each grid cell).